js216/mp135_boot/remove_optee/README.md

    This is needed because of a bug in the OP-TEE rcc driver, where it attempts to set the dividers and clocks even if none are provided.

-Now all the clocks are effectively set by TF-A. The only task that OP-TEE has left is to configure the ETZPC to allow certain non-secure accesses.
+Now all the clocks are effectively set by TF-A.

 # How to configure ETZPC from TF-A